February 2019 | Rachel Davis

 This whole area concerning legislation as a part of a smart mix is one we’re going to be doing a lot more thinking about at Shift as the examples of mandatory human rights due diligence proliferate – and we look forward to sharing our thinking widely over the coming year.

-As the Managing Director and Co-Founder of Shift, Rachel helps shape our strategy and oversees a range of our collaborations with companies, governments, investors, civil society and other partners.
+As the Vice President of Shift, Rachel helps shape our strategy and oversees a range of our collaborations with companies, governments, investors, civil society and other partners.
 Rachel is responsible for driving our work on standards advocacy and with sports associations, and co-leading our work with private and public sector financial institutions.